tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### AbsentValidators

 Tendermint also provides a list of validators in BeginBlock who did not sign the last block.
-This allows applications to reflect availability behaviour in the application, for instance by punishing validators for not having votes included in commits.
+This allows applications to reflect availability behavior in the application, for instance by punishing validators for not having votes included in commits.